abdrahmansoltan/Learning-Notes/React/1-React.md

   - **HMR**, hot module reloading (when changing a source file, automatically reloads(only reloads relevant files))
   - Enables easy testing & deployment
 - one `HTML` file is delivered => `index.html`
+- When using the `Create-React-App` tool you are provided with a handy script(command) `eject` that allows you to configure Webpack among other features at your heart content.

+  - > if you use the script `npm run eject`, it will get you `config` folder which is everything that `create-react-app` does, and it's not recommended to change it or even to `eject` as the configuration is made by people who figured out the best configuration

 - **Folder structure**
   ![folder-structure](./img/react-folder-structure.png)